cyberark/conjur-spring-boot-sdk/README.md

   </properties>
 ```

-Run `mvn install -DskipTests` in this repository's directory to install the Spring Boot Legacy Plugin into your local Maven repository.
+Run `mvn install -DskipTests` in this repository's directory to install the Spring Boot Api Plugin into your local Maven repository.

 #### Using the Jarfile

 If generating a JAR is preferred, build the library locally and add the dependency to the project manually:

-1. Clone the Spring Boot Legacy Plugin repository locally: `git clone {repo}`
+1. Clone the Spring Boot Api Plugin repository locally: `git clone {repo}`
-2. Go into the cloned repository with `cd conjur-legacy-spring-boot-sdk`
+2. Go into the cloned repository with `cd conjur-api-spring-boot`
 3. Run `mvn package -DskipTests` to generate a JAR file.
 The output `.jar` files are located
    in the `target` directory of the repository.